mcampopiano/budget-python/README.md

 #### Create new envelope
-Make a POST request to `http://localhost:8000/envelopes` The body of the request must be in JSON format, include the name of the envelope and budget. e.g.
+Make a POST request to `http://localhost:8000/envelopes` The body of the request must be in JSON format and include the name of the envelope and budget. e.g.
 ```json
 {